PaulZC/Iridium_9603_Beacon/LEARN.md

 If the solar panel voltage falls below a useful level at any time, the code jumps to the sleep case and waits for the next alarm interrupt.

+The BEACON_INTERVAL is stored in non-volatile (flash) memory internal to the SAMD21 processor and can be updated via a Mobile Terminated (MT) SBD message.

 ### How do I upload the Arduino code?
 The 9603 Beacon is based on the Adafruit Feather M0 (Adalogger):
 - https://www.adafruit.com/products/2796